 President Francisco Morales Bermudez of Peru has ended his four-day visit to Argentina, after discussions with President Jorge Raphael Videla.

-President Francisco Morales Bermudez of Peru has ended his four-day visit to Argentina, after discussions with President Jorge Raphael Videla.
+Background: President Francisco Morales Bermudez of Peru has ended his four-day visit to Argentina, after discussions with President Jorge Raphael Videla.
 Both Peru and Argentina are members of the Organisation of American States (OAS), to whom Nicaragua's President General Anastasio Somoza has appealed for help against the Sandinistas guerrillas fighting to depose his government.
 But Peru and four other countries, Venezuela, Colombia, Ecuador and Bolivia, all members of the Andean Pact, have formally recognised and Sandinistas as combatants with the Nicaraguan government.
 The decision announced on Sunday (17 June) means that Peru and the other pact nations could assist either the Sandinistas or President Somoza.

 SYNOPSIS: The Nicaraguan situation was reported to be one of the main areas of discussions between the two military Presidents, following the official welcome for President Morales at Buenos Aires airport.